Olanetsoft/awesome-hackathon-projects/README.md

   [Static Shield](https://lalit2005.hashnode.dev/staticshield) - StaticShield🛡: Password protect a website in less than 2 mins

   [Storycruise](https://aditya.hashnode.dev/storycruise-like-storybook-but-incredibly-fast-ckkb9ljbf06p6vas10kav5o0d) - Storycruise: Like Storybook but incredibly fast

+  [Sturmglas](https://winnekes.hashnode.dev/say-hello-to-sturmglas-your-mental-weather-tracker) - Your Mental Weather Tracker

+  [Styler](https://saviomartin.com/styler) - The Next Generation CSS Builder in the Web for your Hashnode Blog

   [Taskify](https://vaibhav2002.hashnode.dev/taskify-an-app-to-manage-your-daily-tasks-and-boost-your-productivity-harperdb-hackathon) - Taskify: An app to manage your daily tasks and boost your productivity